ACKC92/rowyourtone/README.md

 - **Custom Row Analyser** — pick any row length from a dyad up to eleven notes and run the same analyses, scaled to your row.

-Plus: audio playback of rows, cells, and forms; **Compare two rows** (order-position invariance and segmental overlap, with the relating T / I / R operation); and text, PNG, and PDF export.
+Plus: piano-sound audio playback of rows, cells, and forms; **Compare two rows** (order-position invariance and segmental overlap, with the relating T / I / R operation); and text, PNG, and PDF export with academic citations in APA, MLA, Chicago, Harvard, IEEE, and BibTeX.

 ## Use it